 Use or Possibly Lose What God’s Given You

-The master said, “So take the talent from [the unfaithful servant], and give it to him who has ten talents.
+The master said, “So take the talent from [the unfaithful wicked and lazy servant], and give it to him who has ten talents.
 For to everyone who has, more will be given, and he will have abundance; but from him who does not have, even what he has will be taken away” (Matthew 25:28-29).
 Jesus said something similar earlier: “For whoever has, to him more will be given, and he will have abundance; but whoever does not have, even what he has will be taken away from him” (Matthew 13:12).
 God does not waste words in Scripture.
 If He’s going to take up precious space saying the same thing more than once, it’s for a reason.
 He does not use highlighting, italics, underlining, or bold for emphasis, but He does repeat Himself to ensure we don’t miss a point He wants to make.

 When I was an elementary schoolteacher, at the beginning of each year I distributed a responsibility to each of my students: passing out papers, collecting papers, line leaders, opening the door, taking the lunch money to the office.
 As the year progressed, some students showed themselves to be unfaithful.
 No matter how many warnings they were given, the situation didn’t improve.
 Finally, I had to take away their responsibility and give it to a faithful student who already had a responsibility.
 By the end of the year, I had two extremes in the classroom: some students had an “abundance” of responsibilities, and others ended up with no responsibilities because they had been taken away.
 Whatever talent God has given us might be taken away if we don’t use it.

-Believers and Unbelievers Experience the Extremes of the Kindness and Severity of God
+The Extremes of the Kindness and Severity of God

 As Christians, we inherit eternal life.
 This alone is tremendous, but we also receive other immeasurable blessings.
 Romans 8:32 says, “He who did not spare His own Son, but delivered Him up for us all, how shall He not with Him also freely give us all things?”